ChristopherTRoss/BudgetMaster/BudgetMaster_STD.md

 <br>

 ## Test Cases for BudgetMaster
-- TC 1 :- successful addition of non-recurring income
+- TC 1 :- successful addition of income
-- TC 2 :- successful addition of recurring income
 - TC 2 :- unsuccessful addition of income due to invalid number
 - TC 3 :- successful addition of expense
 - TC 4 :- unsuccessful addition of expense due to invalid number
+- TC 5 :- successful recurrence of an entry
 - TC 5 :- successful edit of income
 - TC 6 :- successful edit of expense
 - TC 7 :- successful deletion of income